 IS parameters for intrinsic safety, where relevant

-Reference to manufacturers’ instructions

 Serial number or other unique identifier when issued for Unit Verification

 IECEx Test Report (ExTR)

 Preparation

 An ExTR is prepared and issued by an ExTL but must be endorsed by an ExCB, associated with the ExTL, recording the product design assessment, examination and assessment and testing work carried out in order to verify the conformity of Ex equipment with the requirements of the stated standards.
 The ExMC shall develop and maintain standard ExTR blank forms for all standards used in the IECEx Certified Equipment Scheme.
 An allocated part of the front cover sheet of the ExTR or a separate sheet may be used by the ExCB for endorsing the ExTR.